OlivierSohn/hamazed/README.md

 - fancy laser animation: at each step, one less point or they could fall down with gravity + random, and fade in intensity

 - use Text instead of String in rendered world

-- when ship goes too fast it is possible to go through walls ! fix it...

 - implement render of space (deduce which wall element based on neighbors)